LUCIatUCI/websitecontent/README.md

 1. Login to your github account.
 If you don't have one, you will have to create an account first.
 2. Fork the repo
-3. Click the students directory
+3. Click the students or faculty directory
 4. Click "create new file"
 5. Give the new file a name using your full name.
 So if your name is John Smith, name the file "johnsmith.html"
 6. Click the "commit new file" button